EsriUK/arcgis-dijit-drilldown/README.md

 A build of the Drilldown widget is available for use with the [Web AppBuilder](https://developers.arcgis.com/web-appbuilder/) and can be found [here](https://github.com/EsriUK/wab-dijit-drilldown)

+The [wiki](https://github.com/EsriUK/arcgis-dijit-drilldown/wiki) provides information on supported locators, browsers and using a standardised schema.

 ## Quickstart

 ```javascript